faradical/Advanced-Powershell-Functions/README.md

 		* CleanedSpace: `<int>` as percent

 ### Get-Clipboard
 Returns whatever is currently saved to the clipboard.
-I do not believe this is my original work, but I have no idea who I might have acquired this from to credit them, but it is very useful so I have included it anyway.
 * Usage: `Get-Clipboard`

 ### Get-CPU